 Lilt Leverage Reports provide information on how much your Lilt Memories can be leveraged for a given Project, helping project managers estimate time and budget needs.
 This article covers generating, reading, and utilizing Leverage Reports to make the most of the Lilt platform.

-Generating leverage reports
+Viewing leverage reports

 Project managers can access the Leverage Reports page from the Project view by clicking on the